OZGrav/meerkat_pulsar_docs/docs/meerkat_pulsar_summary.md

 ## MeerPipe

 MeerPipe is the Nextflow pipeline used to process MeerKAT pulsar data.
 It is described in detail in the [MeerPipe documentation (user, science, dev)]()

+## Search mode pipeline
+Mike Keith's pipeline can produce a DM/RM corrected, 16-channel, 1024 bins-per-pulse single-pulse archive (i.e. one subint per pulse) from the search mode data (Keith et al. in prep).
+Only the observation information is stored on the Pulsar Portal.

 ## Transferred to OzSTAR